kylefernandadams/jruby-cmis/README.md

 * cmis:write: permission to write properties and the content of an object.
 A respository can defin the property to include cmis:read
 * cmis:all: all the permissions of a repository.
 It includes all other basic CMIS permissions.

 How these basic permissions are mapped to allowable actions is repository specific.
 You can discover the repository semantics for basic permissions with regard to allowable actions by examining the mappings parameter returned by session method repository_info.
 A repository can extend the basic permissions with its own repository-specific permissions.
-The folowing code snippet prints out the permissions available for a repository, and the mappings of allowable actions to repository permissions:-
+The folowing code snippet prints out the permissions available for a repository, and the mappings of allowable actions to repository permissions:

 ```ruby
 acl_caps = @session.repository_info.acl_capabilities